19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (a) approve the determination without modification;

-(b) approve the determination subject to any modification he considers appropriate, if the board of directors of the transferee has agreed to the modification; or
+(b) approve the determination subject to any modification the Minister considers appropriate, if either the board of directors of the transferee (if it is a corporation) or the committee of management of the transferee (if it is a co-operative society) has agreed to the modification; or

+[Act 31 of 2017 wef 29/10/2018]

 (c) refuse to approve the determination.

-(13) Any approval under subsection (12) shall be subject to such conditions as the Minister may determine, and the Minister may add to, vary or revoke any such condition.
+(13) Any approval under subsection (12) shall be subject to such conditions as the Minister may determine to give effect to the determination, and the Minister may add to, vary or revoke any such condition.

+[Act 31 of 2017 wef 29/10/2018]

+(13A) The transferor or transferee, as the case may be, must comply with every condition mentioned in subsection (13) that applies to it and of which it has been given written notice by the Authority.

+[Act 31 of 2017 wef 29/10/2018]

+(13B) A person that contravenes subsection (13A) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $250,000 and, in the case of a continuing offence, to a further fine not exceeding $25,000 for every day or part of a day during which the offence continues after conviction.

+[Act 31 of 2017 wef 29/10/2018]

 (14) A determination, an approval under subsection (12) of a determination or the issue of a certificate shall not preclude the exercise of any power by the Authority or the Minister under this Act or the relevant Act applicable to the transferor.